andrewdavidmackenzie/flow/guide/src/introduction/tenets.md

 ## Fundamental tenets of 'flow'?

-The 'tenets' of fundamental design principles of `flow` include:
+The 'tenets', or fundamental design principles, of `flow` include:

 * No Global shared memory
 * Processes have no side-effects (exception is IO processes which I'll describe later)